AlmightyWatashi/Pioneer-Cool-Events-Log/readme.md

 Line 11 - if you change "w" to "a" you can fill the log file like a real log instead of having it display just the last thing.
 But be careful, if you forget about it, it may bloat to whole kilobytes, maybe even megabytes.

 After line 19 you can find the Cool Events.
-Most of it is tested.
-It's mostly stuff from the [Pioneer Api Reference](https://codedoc.pioneerspacesim.net/#) that didn't require much effort like "constantly checking for hitpoints" or whatnot.
+It's some events from the [Pioneer Api Reference](https://codedoc.pioneerspacesim.net/#) that didn't require much effort like scripting it to constantly check for hitpoints or something.
 I would love to expand on it one day, but you are also free to do that instead of me.

 ### Currently the events are:
 - `onGameStart` - Welcome back, pilot.